-It’s one of America's fastest growing states, Tennessee is the perfect mix of modernization, natural surroundings, and cultural soul that keeps everything grounded.
+As one of America's fastest-growing states, Tennessee is the perfect mix of modernization, natural surroundings, and cultural soul that keeps everything grounded.
 The people here are as charming as the sights and sounds that make up Tennessee.

 It’s perfectly natural to want to move to Tennessee once you’ve visited.
-When you make your itinerary for your trip make sure to include the following top 10 attractions in Tennessee.
+When you make your itinerary for your trip, make sure to include the following top attractions in Tennessee.

 One of the many things that Tennessee is known for is its music and in Nashville, the musical heart of this state, you will find the Grand Ole Opry House and Opry Museum.